-- is disabled and has specific additional needs - has special educational needs (whether or not they have a statutory EHCP) - is a young carer - is showing signs of being drawn in to anti-social or criminal behaviour, including gang involvement and association with organised crime groups - · is frequently missing/goes missing from care or from home - is misusing drugs or alcohol themselves - is at risk of modern slavery, trafficking or exploitation - is in a family circumstance presenting challenges for the child, such as substance abuse, adult mental health problems or domestic abuse - has returned home to their family from care - is showing early signs of abuse and/or neglect - is at risk of being radicalised or exploited - is a privately fostered child.
+- is disabled and has specific additional needs - has special educational needs (whether or not they have a statutory EHCP) - is a young carer - is showing signs of being drawn in to anti-social or criminal behaviour, including gang involvement and association with organised crime groups - is frequently missing/goes missing from care or from home - is misusing drugs or alcohol themselves - is at risk of modern slavery, trafficking or exploitation - is in a family circumstance presenting challenges for the child, such as substance abuse, adult mental health problems or domestic abuse - · has returned home to their family from care - is showing early signs of abuse and/or neglect - is at risk of being radicalised or exploited - is a privately fostered child - has emerging challenging behaviours

 Staff will be required to support other agencies and professionals in an Early Help Assessment (EHA).
+The DSL can take a case to the AfC Early Help Resilience Network meeting to get multi-agency support.